 Mr Hrutvik Kanabar

-However, my undergraduate dissertation can be found here.
+In addition, my undergraduate dissertation can be found here.
 For this third-year project, I implemented and verified a compiler optimisation for the CakeML compiler.
-I was supervised by Magnus Myreen (who supervised the technical aspects of the project and CakeML), Anthony Fox (who taught me the basics of HOL), and Stephen Kell (who supervised project planning and dissertation writing).
+I was supervised by Magnus Myreen (who supervised the technical aspects of the project and CakeML), Stephen Kell (who supervised project planning and dissertation writing), and Anthony Fox (who taught me the basics of HOL).
 This is what led me to my current PhD work!

 PhD Project Summary